 Pet therapy is quite widespread in the USA, where there are even special organizations that treat a lot of mental disturbances with the help of animals.
 Moreover, some scientists say that dogs thanks to their sense of smell can even be helpful in the diagnosis of a person’s illness.

 To a greater or lesser extent, positive changes are noticeable in the treatment of depression, psychosis, anxiety, dementia, childhood mental trauma, and many other frustrations.
 The therapy may take place in specialized institutions, like nursery homes, where the treatment is carried out according to special methods and under the oversight of doctors.
 This is more typical for severe forms of disorders.
 If a person has milder forms of frustration, the therapy takes place at home, and the emotional support animal is practically no different from a regular pet.
 Very common is using emotional support dogs for OCD therapy.

 Depression and anxiety are among the most widespread mental disturbances all around the world.
 With each passing day, these disorders worsen the lives of more and more people.
-Often human suffering from these frustrations stops enjoying what he or she previously liked.
+Often human suffering from these frustrations stops enjoying what he or they previously liked.
 For example, sports, walking, hobbies, or meeting friends no longer bring pleasure.
 Nevertheless, an animal makes a person interact with the outside world, do something new and go out.